eknappe/datalakes_netcdf/README_netCDF_info.md

 ### Dimensions

 A netCDF dimension has a name and a size.
-For hydrology data, common dimensions are latitutde, longitutude, time, depth, etc. There can be only one unlimited dimension in a netCDF.
+For hydrology data, common dimensions are latitude, longitutude, time, depth, etc. There can be only one unlimited dimension in a netCDF.
 The unlimited dimension does not have a fixed size, so it can "grow" in that direction (e.g. time series data can be continously appended).
+Think of dimensions like the axes of your data.

 ### Coordinate variables

 A coordinate variable is a 1D variable with the same name as its dimension (e.g. time).
 It provides the actual values along that dimension (e.g. specific dates/times).
+Every dimension will have a coordinate variable associated with it to provide the actual values of the dimension.

 ### Attributes

 These can store metadata/information about the data.
 Attributes can be specific to a variable (e.g. units, missing value code, valid range, etc.) or they can be global attributes (e.g. data source, creation date, conventions used, etc.).

 ## Additional netCDF resources